Cuttlefish: Range and habitat

 The family Sepiidae, which contains all cuttlefish, inhabits tropical and temperate ocean waters.
 They are mostly shallow-water animals, although they are known to go to depths of about 600 m.
 They have an unusual biogeographic pattern; they are present along the coasts of East and South Asia, Western Europe, and the Mediterranean, as well as all coasts of Africa and Australia, but are totally absent from the Americas.
 By the time the family evolved, ostensibly in the Old World, the North Atlantic possibly had become too cold and deep for these warm-water species to cross.
 The common cuttlefish (Sepia officinalis), is found in the Mediterranean, North and Baltic seas, although populations may occur as far south as South Africa.
 They are found in sublittoral depths, between the low tide line and the edge of the continental shelf, to about 180 m.
 The cuttlefish is listed under the Red List category of "least concern" by the IUCN Red List of Threatened Species.
 This means that while some over-exploitation of the marine animal has occurred in some regions due to large-scale commercial fishing, their wide geographic range prevents them from being too threatened.
 Ocean acidification, however, caused largely by higher levels of carbon dioxide emitted into the atmosphere, is cited as a potential threat.
-Some studies suggest that ocean acidification does not impair normal embryonic development, survival rates or body size.
+Some studies suggest that ocean acidification does not impair normal embryonic development, survival rates or body size or development of the gonads.